-1 Loki can cast illusions of himself anywhere he pleases, even as his body was imprisoned.

-2 Though he is powerful, Loki is unable to shape-shift.
+- Loki can cast illusions of himself anywhere he pleases, even as his body was imprisoned.
+FACT or FICTION - 2 Though he is powerful, Loki is unable to shape-shift.
+FACT or FICTION - 3 Loki has the ability to take control of his demigod children's bodies.
+FACT or FICTION - Loki's true appearance is grotesque, as his face is a melted mask of scar tissue.
+FACT or FICTION - 5 Loki can be clever, funny, and quick to anger.
+FACT or FICTION - 6 Loki finds humor in Blitzen's injuries from being stabbed.
+FACT or FICTION - 7 Loki is always completely serious.
+FACT or FICTION - 8 Loki attempts to ruin Sam's relationship with Amir and her grandparents.
+FACT or FICTION - 9 Loki has the ability to create fire (known as pyrokinesis).FACT or FICTION - 10 During Ragnarok, Loki is destined to kill Heimdall.
 FACT or FICTION

-3 Loki has the ability to take control of his demigod children's bodies.
-FACT or FICTION

-4 Loki's true appearance is grotesque, as his face is a melted mask of scar tissue.

-5 Loki can be clever, funny, and quick to anger.

-6 Loki finds humor in Blitzen's injuries from being stabbed.

-7 Loki is always completely serious.

-8 Loki attempts to ruin Sam's relationship with Amir and her grandparents.

-9 Loki has the ability to create fire (known as pyrokinesis).

-10 During Ragnarok, Loki is destined to kill Heimdall.

-7 FICTION • 8 FACT • 9 FACT • 10 FACT 1 FACT • 2 FICTION • 3 FACT • 4 FACT • 5 FACT • 6 FACT
+1

+FACT • 2

+FICTION • 3

+FACT • 4

+FACT • 6

+FACT • 7

+<t